-Bayou Classic is turning 50; Catch the Road Show in Donaldsonville on Sunday
+Bayou Classic is turning 50; catch the Road Show in Donaldsonville on Sunday

 The Bayou Classic Road Show is sponsored by AT&T and The Louisiana Office of Tourism, Louisiana Office of Culture Recreation & Tourism and Lt.
 Gov. Billy Nungesser.
 Additional support is provided at various Road Show stops by P&G and Coca-Cola.

-The Bayou Classic is set for Saturday, Nov.
-25 in the Caesars Superdome in New Orleans.
-For more information about Bayou Classic, tickets and hotels, fans can visit mybayouclassic.com.
+The Bayou Classic is set for 1 p.m.
+Saturday, Nov.
+25, in the Caesars Superdome in New Orleans.
+For more information about the Bayou Classic, tickets and hotels, fans can visit mybayouclassic.com.